-Persistent disruptive or withdrawn behaviours do not necessarily mean that a child or young person has SEN. Where there are concerns, there should be an assessment to determine whether there are any causal factors such as undiagnosed learning difficulties, difficulties with communication or mental health issues.
+Persistent disruptive or withdrawn behaviours do not necessarily mean that a child or young person has SEND.
+Where there are concerns, there should be an assessment to determine whether there are any causal factors such as undiagnosed learning difficulties, difficulties with communication or mental health issues.
 If it is thought housing, family or other domestic circumstances may be contributing to the presenting behaviour a multi-agency approach, supported by the use of approaches such as the Early Help Assessment, may be appropriate.

 At South Hill Primary we aim to promote positive mental health and well-being for the whole community.
-Please refer to the schools Wellbeing Policy for further information, but where concerns continue the graduated approach to support will be implemented.
+Please refer to the schools Mental Health and Wellbeing Policy for further information, but where concerns continue the graduated approach to support will be implemented following the schools SEMH Provision Map (Appendix 4)